-Diversity Programs, Grants and Applications
+Diversity Grants, Awards and Program Applications

 1) Diversity Programming Application

 The request for this funding initiative will be focused on support of UofL undergraduate student conducting research in the area of science, technology, engineering and/or math.
 Any student research project submitted for funding must have UofL faculty supervision and appropriate institutional approval.
 The student investigator must have completed his/her sophomore year or completed at least 60 course credit hours at the University of Louisville at the time the application is submitted.The student must be a member of a federally recognized underserved minority (African American, Hispanic, Native American, Alaskan Native or Pacific Islander).
 Research projects can come from any discipline represented at UofL as long as the research emphasizes science, technology and/or math.
 It is recommended that all applicants for this grant review the UofL Commission on Diversity and Racial Equality web page for details about CODRE.
-Interested students who are experiencing difficulty in locating a mentor in their discipline may contact the CODRE Office by phone 502-852-2029 for assistance.
-Download 2015 Undergraduate Student Research Grant Application (Word)
+Interested students who are experiencing difficulty in locating a mentor in their discipline may contact the CODRE Office by phone 502-852-5417 for assistance.(Word) The Deadline for submission is ongoing.

-4) Presidential Exemplary Multicultural Teaching Award
+3) Presidential Exemplary Multicultural Teaching Award NOMINATIONS Closed for 2021

-5) Presidential Exemplary Multicultural Engagement Staff Award
+4) Presidential Exemplary Multicultural Engagement Staff Award NOMINATIONS Closed for 2021